 Journalists should be especially alert to possible bans at:

 • Voire dires (see legal terminology section)

 Why attend preliminary hearings if there is a ban on evidence?

-• If the accused plea bargains, or the hearing ends abruptly,
+• If the accused plea bargains, or the hearing ends abruptly, journalists can publish evidence.

 • Otherwise, journalists can publish evidence when trial ends.